 How Focus Uses RBass (Hip-Hop Production)

 There aren’t too many music producers I care to listen to when it comes to production and mixing music, but Focus is definitely one of them.
 Not just because he’s worked on some of my favorite songs, but he has a good way of explaining his process.

-I find that a lot of good producers lack the ability to express and articulate why they do what they do.
+This is rare as a lot of good producers lack the ability to express and articulate, their thought processes and why they do what they do.

 That’s how you use Waves RBass in a nutshell.
 As you can see, it’s a simple, but powerful tool to have in your arsenal.
 Let me know if there are any other plugins you use or know about that do the same as RBass, more or less.